Barry Callebaut AG – Annual report – 31 August 2018

-Liquidity, credit and fuel price risks are not included in the calculation and the VaR is based on a static portfolio during the time horizon of the analysis.
-The GCRC breaks down the Group VaR limit into VaR limits for cocoa raw materials and for non-cocoa related raw materials such as sugar, dairy, oils and fats.
-The Group’s CFO and the President of Global Cocoa allocate limits in metric tonnes to the related risk reporting units.
+Liquidity, credit and fuel price risks are not included in the calculation, and the VaR is based on a static portfolio during the time horizon of the analysis.
+The GCRC breaks down the Group VaR limit into VaR limits for the two areas related to cocoa raw materials and non-cocoa raw materials such as sugar, dairy, oils and fats.
+The Group’s CFO and the President of Global Cocoa allocate limits in metric tonnes to the related risk reporting units for each of the two areas.
 The Board of Directors is the highest approval authority for all Group Commodity Risk Management (GCRM) matters and approves the GCRM Policy as well as the Group VaR limit.

 The VaR framework of the Group is based on the standard historical VaR methodology; taking 2,000 days (equivalent to seven years) of the most recent prices, based on which the day-to-day relative price changes are calculated.
 This simulation of past market conditions is not predicting the future movement in commodity prices and therefore it does not represent actual losses.
 It only represents an indication of the future commodity price risks based on historical volatility.
 VaR is applied to materials with prices considered to exceed certain volatility levels (e.g. cocoa beans and cocoa products, dairy products, sugar and sweeteners, nuts, oils and fats).
-A s a t August 31, 2017, the Group had a total VaR for raw materials of CHF 9.7 million (2016: CHF 20.7 million) well within the Group limit.
-The average VaR over the fiscal year 2016/17 was CHF 9.2 million (2015/16: CHF 13.6 million).
+As at August 31, 2018, the Group had a total VaR for raw materials of CHF 10.4 million (2017: CHF 9.7 million) well within the Group limit.
+The average VaR over the fiscal year 2017/18 was CHF 11.0 million (2016/17: CHF 9.2 million).

 b) Cocoa price risk and the Group’s hedging strategy